Crocus biflorus

-Crocus biflorus, the silvery crocus or scotch crocus, is a species of flowering plant in the genus Crocus of the family Iridaceae, native to southeastern Europe and southwestern Asia, including Italy, the Balkans, Ukraine, Turkey, Caucasus, Iraq, and Iran.
+Crocus biflorus, the silvery crocus or scotch crocus, is a species of flowering plant in the family Iridaceae.
+It is native to south-eastern Europe and south-western Asia, including Italy, the Balkans, Ukraine, Turkey, Caucasus, Iraq, and Iran.
 It is a cormous perennial growing to 6 cm tall and wide.
 It is a highly variable species, with flowers in shades of pale mauve or white, often with darker stripes on the outer tepals.
 The flowers appear early in spring.

 Description

 Crocus biflorus is a herbaceous perennial geophyte growing from a corm.
 The corm is globe-shaped with flattened ends, covered with a smooth tunic that has two or three rings.
 The white-lilac flowers with yellow throats have purple-blue striped outer surfaces.
 Each blooming corm typical produces two flowers, thus the species epithet "biflorus".

 Classification

 According to the taxonomic classification proposed by Brian Mathew in 1982, C. biflorus falls within the series Biflori of the section Nudiscapus within the genus Crocus.
 However, modern DNA analysis is challenging whether the series Biflori can be separated from the Reticulati and Speciosi series.
 At least 21 subspecies of C. biflorus have been named; furthermore numerous cultivars have been raised for garden use.